-As of July 1, 2013, the Refugee Act of the Republic of Korea, the first stand-alone law on refugees in the Asia region, went into effect, establishing a process for refugee recognition consistent with the 1951 Convention relating to the Status of Refugees (the Refugee Convention).
-The introduction of Korea’s refugee law helps to establish a more solid foundation for the country’s refugee system, and enables greater human rights protection for refugees.
+As of July 1, 2013, the Refugee Act of the Republic of Korea, the first stand-alone law on refugees in the Asia region, went into effect, establishing a process for refugee recognition consistent with the 1951 Convention to relating the Status of Refugees of the Refugee Convention.
+The introduction of Korea's refugee law helps to establish a more solid foundation for the country's refugee system, and enables greater human rights protection for refugees.

-The term “Refugee” refers to an alien who is unable or unwilling to avail him/ herself of the protection of his/her country of nationality owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion; or who, not having a nationality, is unable or, owing to such fear, unwilling to return to the country of his/her former residence prior to entry into the Republic of Korea.
+The term refugee refers to an alien who is unable or unwilling to avail him/ him of the protection of his/her country of nationality owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion; or who, not having a nationality, is unable or owing to such fear, unwilling to return to the country of his/her former residence prior to entry into the Republic of Korea.

 The Republic of Korea signed both the 1951 Refugee Convention and the 1967 Protocol relating to the Status of Refugees (the Refugee Protocol) on December 3, 1992, each of which entered into force on March 3, 1993.